e271828e/Flight.jl/docs/notes/design/framework_spec.md

 hard tolerance — is a regression test about that algebra, and its home is the test suite; it is also the most probe-fragile of the three, since a near-degenerate synthesized geometry can keep the cancellation algebraically exact while missing an absolute tolerance in floating point.
-And a *defensive exhaustiveness* branch — an `else error("unrecognized surface type")` over a closed enum, or a coefficient constructor asserting an ordering of its arguments when that constructor runs per step inside a stage — is not banned validation but **mislocated** validation: totality over a closed enum means handling every instance (an `else error` is an admission that the function is partial), and parameter validation belongs where user-controlled data enters — the constructors of parameter and instance values, which run before the build, where asserts are perfectly legitimate — never inside a stage, on probe-fed data.
+And there is the *defensive exhaustiveness* branch: an `else error("unrecognized surface type")` over a closed enum, or a coefficient constructor asserting an ordering of its arguments when that constructor runs per step inside a stage.
+Such a branch is not banned validation but **mislocated** validation.
+Totality over a closed enum means handling every instance, and an `else error` is an admission that the function is partial.
+Parameter validation belongs where user-controlled data enters: the constructors of parameter and instance values, which run before the build, where asserts are perfectly legitimate.
+It never belongs inside a stage, on probe-fed data.

 ### 12.4 Activations: executable sets, laziness, caching